 New!
 Talks will be held at St Peter’s Church, Worcester WR5 3TZ.

 Talks will be held at St Peter’s Church, Worcester, WR5 3TZ, on the second Saturday of the month at 2pm, but please see below for any exceptions.
-At St Peter’s, entrance is free to Group members and we welcome visitors there but ask them to pay £5.
+At St Peter’s, entrance is free to Group members and we welcome visitors there but ask them to pay £5 - please contact for tickets.
 We will invite regular visitors to join the Group.

 |Thursday January 7||7pm Zoom Lecture: Ernest Wilson - Birmingham’s Plant Hunter||Simon Gulliver|